Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Method

 \item \textbf{HW Post-Surveys} (after HW0-HW4): Captured task-specific experiences.
 Each survey asked which GenAI tools were used (e.g., Colab Gemini, ChatGPT), perceived task difficulty, effort, frustration, engagement, self-assessed success and confidence, and amount of peer help.
 Open-ended questions probed challenges with GenAI (and \emph{without} GenAI in HW0), how GenAI was used, its helpfulness, and what could improve performance.

-\item \textbf{Final Post-Survey} (end of semester): Collected self-assessed expertise, interest, and confidence across domains (similar to pre-survey).
+\item \textbf{Final Post-Survey} (end of semester): Collected self-assessed experience, interest, and confidence across domains (similar to pre-survey).
 Probed on similarities and differences across tasks, what they learned, and what they still wanted to learn. \end{itemize}

-\paragraph{Behavioral Logs} We deployed a custom instrumentation pipeline in Colab to capture both notebook interactions (code executions/errors), selected UI events (pressing explain-code/error buttons) and LLM use (prompts/responses).
-Students installed a Tampermonkey script that intercepted requests to Colab's \texttt{converse} and \texttt{generateCode} endpoints and captured clickstream events.
+\paragraph{Behavioral Logs} We deployed a custom instrumentation in Colab to capture notebook interactions (code executions/errors), selected UI events (pressing explain-code/error buttons), and LLM use (prompts/responses).
+Students installed a browser script that intercepted requests to Colab's \texttt{converse} and \texttt{generateCode} endpoints and captured clickstream events.
 The script added a ``Download History'' button to the Colab toolbar and stored code cells, chat messages, event metadata, and responses to browser localStorage, which students exported as JSON files upon submission (or auto-save when the storage is full).

-In total, we collected 16,315 logged events (see example in \cref{fig:ex-log-event}) and 44 hours of screen recordings across five assignments.
-Logs captured a rich sequence of AI interactions, code edits, and executions, supporting both quantitative distributional analyses and qualitative episode-based coding.
+In total, we collected 16,315 logged events (e.g., \cref{fig:ex-log-event}A) and 44 hours of screen recordings across five assignments.
+Logs captured a rich sequence of AI interactions, code edits, and executions, supporting both quantitative distributional analyses and qualitative episode-based coding (\cref{subsec:log-analysis}).